-Whether a decline in motor ability is due to a neurological condition or simply due to inactivity, therapists and nursing staff, if they wish to follow evidence-based recommendations, will have to have a means to get their clients moving.
+Whether a decline in motor ability is due to a neurological condition or simply due to inactivity, de-conditioning and resultant muscle weakness, therapists and nursing staff, if they wish to follow evidence-based recommendations, will have to have a means to get their clients moving.
 The NeuroGym® line of equipment was developed by a physical therapist specifically for this purpose.
-Practical body-weight support devices like the Sit-to-Stand Trainer and the Bungee Mobility Trainer are powerful tools to help improve client mobility.
-Other portable devices like the NeuroGym Ankle Trainer and the Pendulum Stepper are designed for effective, versatile strengthening exercises.
-The NeuroGym® Trainer, a comprehensive biofeedback system combines movement-specific training in motor control, balance, and coordination with speed-sensitive motivational computer games.
+Practical body-weight support devices like the Sit-to-Stand enabler and the Bungee Walker are powerful tools to help improve client mobility.
+Other portable devices like the NeuroGym Ankle Trainer, Tilted-Stepper and Pulley are designed for effective, versatile strengthening exercises.
+The NeuroGym® Trainer, a comprehensive biofeedback system combines movement-specific training in motor control, balance and coordination with speed-sensitive motivational computer games.

 The evidence-base for new approaches to rehabilitation in neurologic and geriatric populations continues to expand the expectations for physical therapy treatment outcomes.
-Many modifiable factors, such as muscle strength, joint range of motion, and mobility, can be positively influenced with appropriate treatment methods and training intensity.
+Many modifiable factors such as muscle strength, joint range of motion and mobility can be positively influenced with appropriate treatment methods and training intensity.
 The NeuroGym® line of enabling equipment helps clinicians fulfill the type of therapy and exercise programs that laboratory studies in the movement and basic sciences are suggesting would be most effective.